keslavi/react-seed-es6/server/koa-server/server/README.md

 - jwt authentication and simple user logging  (but disabled for purposes of todo demo )

+## mongodb
-##mongodb  will need to be configured; see the /config file for more. currently just sitting there waiting.
+mongodb will need to be configured if using graphql or authentication; see the /config file for more. currently just sitting there waiting.

+for the moment the routes that init user data and potentially other database items have been left unfinished.

 ## TODO Testing
 for simplicity, the todo "database" consists of two json files: